Meet the team

 This treatment, which runs each year from September to March, is offered to patients who have severe hay fever, for whom treatment, such as antihistamine, is not effective.
 The scheme lasts for 3-5 years, depending on the patient, and should provide benefits to the patient for a number of years, following its conclusion.

-The team provide top class care for people with immunology conditions which results in a range of persistent, severe and unusual infections, depending on which part of their immune system is affected.
+The team provides high quality care for people with immunological conditions which result in a range of persistent, severe and unusual infections depending on which part of their immune system is affected.
 Depending on the disease, treatment may consist of antibiotics, physiotherapy, immunisations or replacement immunoglobulin therapy.

 Sheila Pawson, a medical secretary, who has worked in the team for 18 years, said: “We are an extremely busy but effective team.
 We often see the patients when they visit the department and to be able to put a name to a face after you have spoken to someone on the phone is great.”